KaiYan289/RLpapersnote/README.md

 * *Reinforcement Learning with Augmented Data* (RAD)

+RAD takes a particular data augmentation within the same batch and feed the result into the RL agent's input.
+The result shows that this achieves SOTA result and even comparable to that with proprieceptive states.
+It seems that random cropping is the most effective to do data augmentation, as this forces the CNN to focus on the "robot body" manipulated by the agent.

 * *Image Augmentation is All You Need: Regularizing Deep Reinforcement Learning from Pixels* (DRQ)

 The two works above are almost done in the same time; for DRQ, if we set the number of augmented samples to be 1, then it is RAD.
 DRQ claims that the Q-values should be the same before and after different data augmentations on states given by images, and thus it samples multiple data augmentations to "average the Q-values" among them.